rhysgp/rhyssoft.com/blogs/001_intro.md

 # Introduction — first foray
 2024-01-17

+Some initial thoughts about why I've started blogging.

 Maybe the first thing I should explain is why now?
 I've been writing software professionally for over 25 years.
 I've not previously contemplated writing my own blog.
 In fact, I would previously have considered writing a blog